action #14818: [EPIC] Interactive mode is an usability disaster

 so first step: have a WS connection from webui to isotovideo commands that fetch the currently running testapi command for that we need isotovideo changes + WS proxy within webui + webui changes

-#5 Updated by mkittler over 1 year ago
+#5 Updated by mkittler almost 2 years ago

 Today I played with the web socket console (https://github.com/os-autoinst/openQA/pull/1661) to set a test variable when the test is running and then pause autotest if the value of the variable matches the test name.

 I noticed that this task isn't that easy.
 It is quite hard to understand how it works due to the multi-process architecture.
 My understanding of the different processes so far (please correct me if I'm wrong):

 process: relevant Perl file(s): what it does: -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- * isotovideo isotovideo spawns further processes, IO-loop for passing some commands (main occupation), cleanup * backend baseclass.pm and derived, spawns and handles backend (eg. qemu), can receive commands from isotovideo IO-loop console.pm and derived * qemu * videoencoder * autotest autotest.pm, testapi.pm, determines test order, runs test code and thus calls testapi functions, sends commands console_proxy.pm, to isotovideo IO-loop (via query_isotovideo) basetest.pm and derived * command server commands.pm provides GET/POST HTTP routes and ws server, passes commands received via web sockets to isotovideo IO-loop